What is HPV?

 Australia has one of the world's lowest rates of cervical cancer mortality, thanks to the effectiveness of our National Cervical Screening Program, introduced in 1991.

-The Pap test was replaced with the HPV test in 2017.
-The HPV test can detect high-risk HPV infections in cervical cells, sometimes before they cause abnormal cells to develop.
-Women aged 25-74 are invited to take the HPV test every five years, instead of a Pap test every two years.
+The Pap test was replaced with a Cervical Screening Test that checks for HPV in 2017.
+The Cervical Screening Test can detect high-risk HPV infections in cervical cells, sometimes before they cause abnormal cells to develop.
+Women aged 25-74 are invited to take the Cervical Screening Test every five years, instead of a Pap test every two years.

 1) HPV Vaccine